andfaulkner/react-typescript-template--space-flip-game/README.md

 # react-typescript-template--space-flip-game
 Simple WIP space 'shooting' and board flipping game.

 Built (and being built) to act as a template for future React applications written in Typescript along with a wide variety of tools in the React ecosystem.
-This application has the followign wired in:
+This application has the following wired in (or intended for wiring in in the near future):

 *   primary language: Typescript
 *   package management: npm